timblack1/rcl/README.md

 Reformed Churches Locator is an attempt to recreate the map & congregations components of PresbyterySite (http://sourceforge.net/projects/presbyterysite), but host & serve the congregation data in a federated or peer-to-peer fashion in order to potentially manage data from all Reformed churches rather than from only one presbytery.

-Please note that the most recent versions of Reformed Churches Locator are now being developed at http://github.com/timblack1/rcl.
+Please note that older Reformed Churches Locator issues which describe the overall application architecture are hosted at https://blueprints.launchpad.net/reformedchurcheslocator.

+Reformed Churches Locator is an "Offline first" application, meaning will run well offline, then sync its data to the server when it has an internet connection.
+It uses Hoodie to store the app's data locally using PouchDB, and syncs to CouchDB on the server through Hoodie's server-side API.

 # Creating a new Hoodie App